447th Air Expeditionary Group: Combat in the European Theater

 The group was stationed at RAF Rattlesden, England from 25 November 1943 to 1 August 1945.
 The group flew its first combat mission on 24 December 1943 against a V-1 missile site near Saint-Omer in northern France.
 Until May 1944 the 447th helped prepare for the invasion of the European continent by attacking submarine pens, naval installations, and cities in Germany; missile sites and ports in France; and airfields and marshaling yards in France, Belgium and Germany.
 The group conducted heavy bombardment missions against German aircraft industry during Big Week, 20 to 25 February 1944.
 The group lost 21 B-17s during April 1944.
-Only the 100th Bombardment Group lost move bombers in a single month.
+Only the 100th Bombardment Group lost more bombers in a single month.
 Heavy losses continued the following month.
 In an attack on Zwickau the composite wing in which the group was flying was attacked by over 200 Luftwaffe fighters, and the 447th lost seven Forts.

 The group supported the invasion of Normandy in June 1944 by bombing airfields and other targets.
 On D-Day the group bombed the beachhead area using pathfinder aircraft.

 The group aided in the breakthrough at St. Lo, France, and the effort to take Brest, France, from July to September 1944.
 It bombed strategic targets from October to December 1944, concentrating on sources of oil production.
 It assaulted marshalling yards, railroad bridges and communication centers during the Battle of the Bulge from December 1944 to January 1945.
 In March 1945 the group bombed an airfield in support of airborne assault across the Rhine.